- Mini Tummy Tuck Aka Lower Abdominoplasty

 Now, the likelihood of something like this happening to you today is uncommon.
 But it can be helpful to familiarize yourself with some of the techniques below so that you and your doctor are on the same page with what you can expect after surgery.

 Today, we have advanced methods that offer far superior results than ever before.
-The best tummy tuck surgeons are trained in the latest tummy tuck techniques designed to give you truly beautiful results with minimal scarring and downtime.
+There are many tummy tuck techniques to choose from.
 So, which kind of tummy tuck is right for you?
 By the time you finish reading our tummy tuck guide, you will have a better sense of which options to discuss with your doctor.

 Mini tummy tuck AKA lower abdominoplasty

 A mini tummy tuck is a very popular choice for women today who are looking to get rid of the “pooch” that is common on the lower abdomen.
 If you are unhappy with the skin below your belly button only, your surgeon might recommend this technique for you.
 This technique is also ideal for removing that small flap of skin that remains after giving birth by C-section

 Also known as a lower abdominoplasty, a mini tummy tuck is far less invasive than many other tummy tuck procedures.
 This is a less extensive tummy tuck technique that is designed to remove a small amount of hanging skin that is common after pregnancy or modest weight loss, for example.